erviveksoni/alexa-controlled-smart-home-lab/Exercise5/readme.md

 - Copy the `certs` folder to the current working directory
 - Open terminal and cd to the newly copied `certs` folder
 - Use OpenSSL to convert the certificates to `.der` format so they can be understood by NodeMCU board

+  We will use the certificate, private key and root ca certificate file for this step.
+Public certificate is not required for this exercise.
     ````
     $ openssl x509 -in xxx-certificate.pem.crt -out cert.der -outform DER
     $ openssl rsa -in xxx-private.pem.key -out private.der -outform DER
     $ openssl x509 -in AmazonRootCA1.pem -out ca.der -outform DER
     ````
-- Create a directory `data` which sits alongside your Arduino code and copy all the .DER-format files to it
+- Create a directory `data` which sits alongside your Arduino sketch code (in the same folder as your ino file) and copy all the .DER-format files to it
 - From the `Tools` menu in Arduino IDE, you should be able to see `ESP8266 Sketch Data Uploade` option
     > __Note__: If you have followed the prerequisites for this lab, you should already have Arduino ESP8266 filesystem uploader installed.
 - Ensure the board is connected to your laptop, click `ESP8266 Sketch Data Uploade` option to upload certificates to NodeMCU.